TYC-3313-1692-1 (Star)

 R/B-band color composite image from the Second Digitized Sky Survey (DSS2), measuring 30 arcminutes across.

-From South El Monte , TYC-3313-1692-1 is visible in the morning sky, becoming accessible around 18:11, when it reaches an altitude of 21° above your north-eastern horizon.
-It will then reach its highest point in the sky at 00:24, 77° above your northern horizon.
-It will be lost to dawn twilight around 05:14, 35° above your north-western horizon.
+From South El Monte , TYC-3313-1692-1 is visible in the evening sky, becoming accessible around 18:03 (PST), 61° above your north-eastern horizon, as dusk fades to darkness.
+It will then reach its highest point in the sky at 20:16, 77° above your northern horizon.
+It will continue to be observable until around 02:28, when it sinks below 21° above your north-western horizon.

 |